-With our German lessons for 11 to 20 you will learn "11 to 20" in 4 easy steps.
-The German you will learn in this lesson consists of 10 The numbers from 11 to 20.
+With our German lessons you will learn the topic "11 to 20" in 4 quick and easy steps.
+The German you will learn in these lessons consists of 10 the numbers from 11 to 20.

 Each German lesson consists of 4 interactive learning activities and includes full audio by a native German speaker plus the written text for every item of vocabulary introduced.
 There are 2 levels of German lesson available, beginner and intermediate.

 The language in our beginner lessons has been carefully selected for children and adult learners beginning German for the first time.
 Each beginner lesson introduces the learner to 10 related words and phrases.
 The lessons available include "Family members", "Pets", "Numbers to 10" and 53 more!
 In the classroom, these lessons are suitable for primary pupils between the ages of 5 and 11.